The Nature Speaks Story...

 I started my public relations firm, NozNewz Communications, Inc. and worked for many clients over the next 17 years in South Florida.
 After a severe riding accident in 2008, I started Nature Speaks the following year.
 We applied for our non profit designation in December 2013.

 My volunteer work consists of being a member of the Palm Beach County Emergency Response Team and I hold a national certification as a member of the Humane Society of the United States Disaster Animal Response Team.
-Nature Speaks is an approved vendor for the Palm Beach County School District and I was a member of the Palm Beach County Sheriff’s Office COP Mounted Unit for five years.
+Rachel Ibarra is an approved contractor for all Florida public schools and was a member of the Palm Beach County Sheriff’s Office COP Mounted Unit for five years.

 When you listen to nature speak you experience the connection to all that is.